defgsus/QShadertoy/README.md

 ### Current state of things

 The whole project tries to be Qt-selfcontained, meaning there are no 3rd libraries yet.
-There is a basic GUI, somewhat mimicking the shadertoy.com interface.
+There is a basic GUI, somewhat mimicking the shadertoy.com interface and json-wrappers, file cache and render classes.

 There is a ShaderListModel and a ShaderSortModel to display shaders in a QTableView and perform full-text search, filtering and sorting for all shader properties.
+Through the ShadertoyApi class, the model downloads the shader ids and merges the file cache with the web data for each shader, resulting in a folder with separate .json files, which is then loaded on each startup.

 You can display and run shaders similiar to the web interface.
 Also it's possible to edit the code and change some texture input properties.
 But saving is not supported yet.